Restaurant Data Analytics: 5 Important Metrics to Look Out For

 In many cases, the restaurant manager is responsible for keeping track of inventory control.
 Inventory analytics are so important since they dictate the items you can serve.

-Eateries with fully-stocked kitchens can always serve menu items with fresh ingredients.
+Eateries with fully stocked kitchens can always serve menu items with fresh ingredients.
 By doing so, they’re one step closer to establishing stellar customer service.

-In the meantime, consider using an inventory spreadsheet to help your staff take inventory.
+Meanwhile, you might entertain using an inventory spreadsheet to help your staff take inventory.
 To take your inventory management techniques to the next level, upgrade to a user-friendly app, such as BlueCart.

 2. Best-Selling Menu Items